iamlooper/XTweak/README.md

 # XTweak
-POWERFUL &amp; EFFECTIVENESS KERNEL TWEAKER
+POWERFUL &amp; FORCEFULNESS KERNEL TWEAKER
 # MODES
 # 1) Auto X
 * Auto X is improved version of the Auto mode based on automatic profile.
 It will automatically change modes based on user behavior and conditions.
 For example: While you are gaming, Auto X mode will automatically change mode to potency for better gameplay.